atan50/TheChromaticBananas__amandat109_anastasial25_naomil49_nial24/README.md

-# Color Theory for Dummies by TheChromaticBaNANAs
+# Color Theory for Dummies by The Chromatic BaNANAs